milesp8428/sep10-freedom-project/blog/entry02.md

 <h1>Engineering Design Process</h1>
 I am in the second step of the engineering design process.
 In step one I decided what my goal was.
 My goal for the Engineering Design Process was to spread information about how technology is related to the architecture around you.
 In step two I wanted to do more research and have a better understanding of my goal and architecture in general.
 Although I have done some research I think it would be helpful if I did more.
 In the next step I would like to research possible solutions for my problem.

+<h1>Skills</h1>
+One of the skills I have learned so far is how to Google effectively to find what I'm looking for.
+When I was looking for Hardware for architecture I found that just simply typing into the Google search bar architecture Hardware didn't give me what I needed.
+This forced me to try other Google searches until I was able to find what I was looking for.
+The skill can be useful in other situations like if you had to do research on a topic and didn't know where to start.
+It would be very helpful to know how to search on Google to find what you're looking for.
+Another skill I learned was how to budget my time   so that I can put a better quality of work into what I'm doing.
+I knew that this blog was going to take me over an hour to do.
+But I didn't want to wait until right before I went to bed to do this because I didn't want to rush it and put in a lower quality of work.
+So I paced myself throughout the day chipping slowly at the project.
+This gave me time to look over what I wrote and make revisions that I felt were necessary.

 [Previous](entry01.md) | [Next](entry03.md)